Skip to content

 What Is Par Value?

 APIC represents the amount of money that is paid to the company that is above the par value of the stock.
-So it’s important to fully understand what par value means.
+It’s also important to fully understand what par value means.

 The word ‘Par’ comes from Latin.
 It means equal or equality.
-In this case, it signifies the value that a business gives to a particular stock during its IPO.
+In this case, it signifies the face value that a business gives to a particular stock during its IPO.
 This is valued before there is a market for the stock.
+The Par Value is printed on the stock certificate.

 If a stock drops below its par value, then potential legal liability may occur.
 This often leads to companies trying to avoid this by setting their stock par values far lower than their actual worth.